23003250/copy-file/README.md

 ```
 """
 To write a python program for copying the contents from one file to another file.
-Developed by: MIDHUN S
+Developed by: SUNIL KUMAR T
-Reference no: 23003250
+Reference no: 23001650
 """
 a=open("myfile.txt","r")
 b=open("file20.txt","w")